Retirement Retirement Planning

-Once you enter your 50s, retirement — which seemed like it was ages away for so long — suddenly feels like it is around the corner.
-How do you know if you are on track to meet the challenges of this time of life?
+Once you enter your 50s, retirement suddenly feels like it is around the corner.
+But how should you know if you are on track to meet the challenges of this time of life?

 Your 50s are a good time to take stock of how well you are preparing for retirement and how much more you need to build your wealth before you can live the lifestyle you want.